 Lisa’s Blog

-the American T
+The American T

-Here is my response to a reader who asked the following question:"Hello Lisa, its me Alex again.
+Here is my response to a reader who asked the following question: "Hello Lisa, its me Alex again.
 I have one more question about the American accent - I have ordered your book on amazon.com but it has not come yet so I am not sure if it is already mentioned in your...

 read more